kyma-project/cloud-manager/docs/user/tutorials/01-40-10-gcp-redis-instance.md

-# Create Google Cloud Redis Instances
+# Using GcpRedisInstance Custom Resources

-Learn how to create a Google Cloud Redis instance in Kubernetes using the Kyma CRD and connect to it.
+The Cloud Manager module offers a GcpRedisInstance Custom Resource Definition (CRD).
+When you apply a GcpRedisInstance custom resource (CR), it creates a Memorystore for Redis instance that is reachable within your Kubernetes cluster network.

 ## Prerequisites  <!-- {docsify-ignore} -->